SAP/sap-btp-service-operator/README.md

      Solution:

      Debug that resource issue and fix it before re-triggering the job.
-     To debug the deletion script, log on to the cluster and check the logs in the pre-delete pod.
+     To debug the deletion script, log on to the cluster and check the logs in the pre-delete job.
-     Note that the pre-delete pod is only visible for approximately one minute after the job execution is completed.
+     Note that the pre-delete job is only visible for approximately one minute after the job execution is completed.

     If you don't have the access to the pre-delete pod, use kubectl to view details about the failed resource and check its status.